nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Allows user to recover partial data in event of corruption in data file.

 #### Proposed Implementation
-If data file is corrupt for fields other than `Birthday` and `Pin`, CONNECTIONS will use an empty data file upon the next start up.
+If data file is corrupt, CONNECTIONS will use an empty data file upon the next start up.
 The proposed implementation can be facilitated by `JsonAdaptedPerson` and `JsonAddressBookStorage`.
 Upon getting an invalid data format for compulsory fields, `JsonAdaptedPerson` can return `null` and not be added to `JsonAddressBookStorage`.
 If optional fields are corrupt, default values can be used.
 This allows other contacts and the other fields of the corrupt contact to be recovered.